top of page

 Br.
 Zane Young, OSF

-Brother Zane resides in the Pacific Northwest.
+Brother Zane was received into the OSF in October 2006 and resides in the Pacific Northwest.
 He is employed as a Research Coordinator at Texas Tech University, working in air quality research, and he also teaches Geography online for Cameron University.
-Br Zane was made Minister General in 2009.
+Shortly after Br.
+Nicholas' death, Br Zane was elected as Minister General in 2009 and served until 2025.

 Br.
 Rich Atkinson, OSF